Western Aerospace Centre

 The Honorary Secretary, Pauli Markkanen MEng CEng MIMechE can be reached about anything in connection with the Western Aerospace Centre and its events by emailing email@example.com.

-Please get in touch if you would like represent your organisation in industry or academia and would like to join the committee, if you would like further details on any of the events on these pages, or if you would be interested in helping arrange these or other events across the Western Region.
+Please get in touch if you would like represent your organisation in industry or academia on the committee, if you would like further details on any of the events on these pages, or if you would be interested in helping arrange these or other events across the Western Region.

 Western Aerospace Centre Prize 2014